Before a dog comes into our facility they must meet certain criteria:

 Questions are asked regarding the dog’s prior socialization, the length of time in the household, physical limitations, and any behavior issues.
 If there are any red flags, the owner may be told that their dog is not ready or would not be a good fit for our cage-free environment.

 Once the above-criteria are met every dog must go through an introduction period of a half-day play day, before they are able to spend the night in our cage-free facility.
-We set an appointment for the play day.
-Your dog may be at his or her first play day when you receive this packet.
+We set an appoint for the first play day.

-Our Pack Leaders go through 16 courses to become certified in dog language and behavior.
+Our Pack Leaders go through 16 courses to become certified in dog language and behavior along with working with a dog trainer on Pack Leadership.
 Based on the dog’s character and attitude, the introduction may be quick or slow.
 Your pup may be completely comfortable in 10 minutes or it may take 3-5 visits before your pup is relaxed and understands the fun nature of daycare.
-We are staffed at all times, day and night.
+We are staffed day and night.
 This means your dog is never left alone or caged.

 Although the facility is constantly being cleaned, dogs do catch viruses from each other that we cannot control.
 Unfortunately, like in humans, most viruses in dogs are contagious before the dog shows signs of symptoms.
 For example, a dog may come into our facility with Giardia (intestinal parasite causing diarrhea) or Kennel Cough (respiratory infection causing a hacking cough).
 In the meantime, this dog may infect another through the air, water or mouthing a toy.
 That pet and your pet may show symptoms a few days later.
 The passing of these viruses is uncontrollable, but we do try to limit exposure with our cleaning protocols.
 This is a risk of dog socialization.